 From Dots to Dollars

-With TUNE, you can keep track of who takes that flyer, and how it leads to a sale.
-Networks and advertisers use that data not only to assign the ownership of user traffic but also to make informed business decisions with respect to their campaigns.
+With TUNE, you can track who takes that flyer and how it leads to a sale.
+Networks and advertisers use that data not only to assign user traffic ownership but also to make informed business decisions regarding their campaigns.

 Talking the Talk